 - c.
-Same as b. above. - d.
+Same as part b. above. - d.
 The appeal would be to the Federal Circuit Court of Appeals and then to the U.S. Supreme Court. - 16.
 (LO 1) The term petitioner is a synonym for plaintiff, which refers to the party requesting action in a court. - 17.
 (LO 1) See Exhibit 2.5. - a.
-10th. - b.
-8th. - c.
-9th. - d.
-5th. - e.
-7th. - 18.
+Tenth - b.
+Eighth - c.
+Ninth - d.
+Fifth - e.
+Seventh - 18.
 (LO 1) See Exhibit 2.4. - a.
 The Tax Court must follow its own cases, the pertinent U.S. Circuit Court of Appeals, and the Supreme Court. - b.
 The Court of Federal Claims must follow its own decisions, the Federal Circuit Court of Appeals, and the Supreme Court. - c.
 The District Court must follow its own decisions, the pertinent U.S. Circuit Court of Appeals, and the Supreme Court. - 19.
 (LO 1) The appropriate Circuit Court of Appeals for an appeal depends on where the litigation originated.
 For example, an appeal from Texas would go to the Fifth Circuit Court of Appeals and an appeal from Colorado would go to the Tenth Circuit Court of Appeals.
 See Exhibit 2.5. - 20.
 (LO 1, 4) - a.
 If the taxpayer chooses a U.S. District Court as the trial court for litigation, the U.S. District Court of Wyoming will be the forum to hear the case.
 Unless the prior decision has been reversed on appeal, one would expect the same court to follow its earlier holding. - b.
 If the taxpayer chooses the U.S. Court of Federal Claims as the trial court for litigation, the decision that was rendered previously by this Court should have a direct bearing on the outcome.
 If the taxpayer selects a different trial court (i.e., the appropriate U.S. District Court or the U.S. Tax Court), the decision that was rendered by the U.S. Court of Federal Claims will be persuasive but not controlling.
 It is, of course, assumed that the result that was reached by the U.S. Court of Federal Claims was not reversed on appeal. - c.
-The decision of a U.S. Circuit Court of Appeals will carry more weight than will one that was rendered by a trial court.
+The decision of a U.S. Circuit Court of Appeals will carry more weight than one that was rendered by a trial court.
 Because the taxpayer lives in California, however, any appeal from a U.S. District Court or the U.S. Tax Court will go to the Ninth Circuit Court of Appeals (see Exhibit 2.4).
 Although the Ninth Circuit Court of Appeals might be influenced by what the Second Circuit Court of Appeals has decided, it is not compelled to follow such holding.
-See Exhibit 2.5.
+See Exhibit 2.5. - d.
+Because the U.S. Supreme Court is the highest appellate court, one can place complete reliance upon its decisions.
+Nevertheless, one should investigate any decision to see whether the Code has been modified with respect to the result that was reached.
+There also exists the rare possibility that the Court may have changed its position in a later decision.
+See Exhibit 2.4.

-2016 Comprehensive Volume/Solutions Manual
+2018 Comprehensive Volume/Solutions Manual